 The Religion Department awards funding for travel to graduate students who are making presentations at regional, national or international conferences, ($100, $250, or $300, respectively) based upon the availability of departmental funds.
 Please note that a national conference may be considered regional based upon its proximity to Baylor University.
-Graduate students who wish to avail themselves of this opportunity for funding will need to complete a Travel Authorization Form (TAF) which must be submitted prior to travel and approved by Dr. Bellinger, Religion Department Chair.
-Students must also provide documentation of their upcoming participation at the conference (program listing student's name, copy of an email confirming the invitation to present, etc.) at the same time the TAF is submitted.
+Graduate students who wish to avail themselves of this opportunity for funding will need to complete a Travel Authorization Form (TAF) which must be submitted prior to travel and approved by Dr. Weaver, Religion Department Interim Chair.
+Students must also provide documentation of their upcoming participation at the conference (program listing student's name, copy of an email confirming the invitation to present, etc.), and a letter of support from their advisor at the same time the TAF is submitted.
 The TAF may be accessed here.

-To enable efficient handling of your request for departmental funds, and to ensure adequate time for you to receive the check prior to the meeting date, submit the TAF and documentation confirming conference presentation, to Joyce Swoveland, Religion Department Office Manager four weeks prior to the meeting dates.
-Do not email the documentation to Mrs. Swoveland.
-An original signature is required on the TAF.
+To enable efficient handling of your request for departmental funds, and to ensure adequate time for you to receive the check prior to the meeting date, submit the TAF and documentation confirming conference presentation, to Candice Williams, four weeks prior to the meeting dates.
+An original signature (physical or digital) is required on the TAF.

 Prior to travel students must obtain a Texas Hotel Occupancy Tax Exemption Certificate for hotel stays within Texas.
 The certificate may be accessed here.
 The certificate must be presented by the student to the appropriate hotel personnel.
 Baylor University does not reimburse for hotel taxes incurred within the state of Texas.